 Like other palms, the sago palm's root system doesn't have a tendency to spread horizontally through the planting site, but grows vertically deep into the ground.
 Also like other palms, the sago palm forms a large root ball that becomes extremely heavy as it ages.
 The older the sago palm, the deeper the root system and the more work it takes to dig it out.
 If you're transplanting to a new site, it's best to have the new planting hole prepared so the sago can be immediately planted.

 Step 1: Prepare the New Planting Hole

-Prepare a new planting hole that has well-drained soil in sun to partial shade.
-Dig a hole that is twice as deep and wide as the expected root ball.
+Prepare a new planting hole that has well-draining soil in sun to partial shade.
+Dig a hole that is just as deep and twice as wide as the expected root ball.
 You can make the hole bigger once you see the size of the root ball.
-Prepare the soil you'll use for backfilling with 50 percent peat moss and 50 percent garden soil you removed from the hole.

 Step 2: Prepare the Sago for Transplanting

 Wear gloves because the pointed and sharp tips of the sago branches can cut your skin.
 To safely get close to the trunk, trim off all the sago branches other than the top ring.

 Use sharpshooter shovel or a spade shovel to start digging out the sago about 6 to 12 inches from the plant's trunk, being sure to retrieve as much of the root system as possible.
 Depending on the sago's size, you will have to dig at least 1 foot into the soil to get the entire root system.

 Step 4: Prune Roots If Needed

 Prune any stubborn roots to release them from the soil, if needed.
 You'll have better luck transplanting the sago if you trim the roots to a length of about 1 foot.
 Use clean loppers or pruning shears to make the cuts.